Financial Aid Policies

 Return of Title IV Funds Policy (For Federal Aid Received)

-The Higher Education Amendment of 1998 required schools to implement The Return of Title IV Refund Funds policy when a Title IV funds recipient withdraws from school.¬† A Title IV recipient is defined as a student who has received Title IV funds (excluding Federal Work Study funds but including Federal PLUS loan funds) OR has met the conditions that entitle the student to a late disbursement.¬†¬†¬†
+The Higher Education Amendment of 1998 requires schools to implement The Return of Title IV Refund Funds policy when a Title IV funds recipient withdraws from school.¬† A Title IV recipient is defined as a student who has received Title IV funds (excluding Federal Work Study funds but including Federal Direct PLUS Loan funds) OR has met the conditions that entitle the student to a late disbursement.

-The Amendment makes clear that Title IV funds are awarded to students with the assumption that he/she will attend school for the entire enrollment/payment period.¬† If a student receiving the above-mentioned assistance completely withdraws from school or ceases to attend classes, the Financial Aid Office is required to calculate the amount of funds the student earned prior to their withdrawal and calculate the amount that was unearned and must be returned to reimburse the appropriate Title IV programs.¬† After the 60% point, the student is deemed to have earned 100% of the Title IV funds.
-If a student never starts attending any class(es), revisions will be made prior to processing Returns to Title IV calculation.
-Hawaii Community College will not recalculate any Return to Title IV calculation once completed.
+The Amendment makes clear that Title IV funds are awarded to students with the assumption that he/she will attend school for the entire enrollment/payment period.¬† If a student receiving the above-mentioned assistance completely withdraws from school or ceases to attend classes, the Financial Aid Office is required to calculate the amount of funds the student earned prior to their withdrawal and calculate the amount that was unearned and must be returned to reimburse the appropriate Title IV programs.¬† After the 60% point, the student is deemed to have earned 100% of the Title IV funds.¬†¬†¬† If a student who began attendance and has not officially withdrawn fails to earn a passing grade in at least one course offered over an entire period, the institution must assume, for federal Title IV purposes, that the student has “unofficially withdrawn”, unless the institution can document that the student completed the period.¬† If a student never starts attending any class(es), revisions will be made prior to processing Returns to Title IV calculation.¬† Hawaii Community College will not recalculate any Return to Title IV calculation once completed.